 The Healthy Church Team (HCT) at St. Stephen’s consists of 10 members, including clergy, staff and laity volunteers.
 Healthcare and legal professionals also are represented.

 Using requirements and protocols established by the Virginia Conference, the HCT is to consult with the leadership teams at St. Stephen’s Church concerning in-person worship services and gatherings and the safe use and maintenance of the St. Stephen’s building and grounds until all restrictions related to the COVID-19 pandemic are lifted by the Virginia Conference.

 Should you have any questions, please call the church office at (703) 978-8724.

-Starting Sept.
-27, 2020, all guests attending St. Stephen’s Church events, (unless they are attending a drive-in event and do not leave their cars) must have their temperature taken before entering the event.
+All guests attending St. Stephen’s Church events, (unless they are attending a drive-in event and do not leave their cars) must have their temperature taken before entering the event.